TraverseData/traverse-retargeting-advertiser-documentation/README.md

 ### Initialization

-Before using the `TraverseRetargeting` singleton, it must be initialized with your client ID.
+Before using the `TraverseRetargeting` singleton, it must be initialized with your client ID:

-For example:

 ```javascript
 TraverseRetargeting.init({